scy-phy/minicps/examples/swat/daniele-notes.md

     * `BOOL` tags are not supported
     * `SINT` (8-bit) tags are broken
     * use `INT` tags also for `BOOL` datatyps
+    * heterogeneous array are not supported
+    * use list of atomic tags to represent PLC UDT

 ## Physical Process ##